 Before establishing his consulting firm, Kalish served as Vice President of Institutional Advancement at Hunter College and as Vice President and National Campaign Director of the American Committee for the Weizmann Institute of Science.
 There, he managed a 49-person major gift staff in 14 offices across the country raising $74 million during his tenure.
 Previously, he was Director of the Northeast Regional Office of The Johns Hopkins University and Hospital for ten years, serving as a key member of the development staff during two capital campaigns, which together raised over $2 billion.

-An active leader in the fundraising profession, Kalish has served as a board member of both the AFP Foundation and International Association of Fundraising Professionals (IAFP), as well the AFP New York City Chapter.
-He is the recipient of the 2016 Ralph E. Chamberlain Award in recognition of his leadership in the philanthropic sector and commitment to AFP.
-He serves as a faculty member of the Nonprofit Management Program, School of Professional Studies at Columbia University.
-Kalish has been a Certified Fund Raising Executive (CFRE) since 2001.
+An active leader in the fundraising profession, Kalish has served as a board member of both the Association of Fundraising Professionals (AFP), as well as AFP's New York City Chapter.
+He is the recipient of the 2016 Ralph E. Chamberlain Award from AFP-NYC in recognition of his leadership in the philanthropic sector and commitment to the chapter.
+Kalish held a Certified Fund Raising Executive (CFRE) designation from 2001-2019.

 In addition to his professional positions, he has served as President of the SUNY New Paltz Alumni Association and Chairman of the Board of Directors of the SUNY New Paltz Foundation.
 He is a recipient of the Association’s Distinguished Alumni Service Award.

 Kalish received his bachelor’s degree from SUNY New Paltz and master’s from Baruch College/CUNY, where he is a member of the Board of Advisors of the Austin W. Marxe School of Public and International Affairs.
 He holds graduate certificates in Fund Raising Management from Adelphi University and in Organization Development from the New School.